Key facts

 Are you ready to launch an exciting and rewarding career teaching children?

 Deakin maintains close links with the education sector to ensure our courses are developed and reviewed with professional input.
-You’ll be taught by staff members who have teaching experience and who are recognised as leaders and innovators in their fields.
+You will be taught by staff members who have teaching experience and who are recognised as leaders and innovators in their fields.
 This means you can be confident that what you learn with us will be relevant to your future teaching career.

 In Australia, primary school teachers complete a specialisation in an area of expertise during their initial teacher education.
 Primary teaching specialisations include: